exporl/auditory-eeg-challenge-2024/content/dataset.md

 Each EEG trial file contains a pointer to the stimulus used to generate the specific brain EEG response and reference to the subject identifier.
 The auditory stimuli are provided in a separate folder stimuli.

-The test set can be downloaded here, using the password which will be provided to all registered teams: [ICASSP-2023-eeg-decoding-challenge-dataset](https://kuleuven-my.sharepoint.com/:f:/g/personal/lies_bollens_kuleuven_be/EkaIjOmoPIRHmYLdLK8b2VQBY_2ouqNSnHHTHyRl3Zn-2w?e=KhX7d0)
+The training set can be downloaded here, using the password which will be provided to all registered teams: [ICASSP-2023-eeg-decoding-challenge-dataset](https://kuleuven-my.sharepoint.com/:f:/g/personal/lies_bollens_kuleuven_be/EkaIjOmoPIRHmYLdLK8b2VQBY_2ouqNSnHHTHyRl3Zn-2w?e=KhX7d0)